Broadhurst Theatre: 2000s to present

 The musical Anastasia opened at the Broadhurst in 2017 and ran there for nearly two years.
 It was followed in May 2019 by Frankie and Johnny in the Clair de Lune and in December 2019 by Jagged Little Pill.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on October 21, 2021, with performances of Jagged Little Pill, which closed at the end of 2021 due to further pandemic-related issues.
 It was followed in November 2022 by A Beautiful Noise, The Neil Diamond Musical, which ran until June 2024.
 A single performance of the musical Chess was also hosted at the Broadhurst in December 2022.
 The play The Hills of California opened at the Broadhurst in September 2024, running for two months; this was followed by Boop!
 The Betty Boop Musical in April 2025, which ran for three months.
 Afterward, the illusionist Rob Lake performed a Muppets–themed magic show, Rob Lake Magic with Special Guests The Muppets, at the Broadhurst from October to November 2025.
-Cats: The Jellicle Ball is then scheduled to open in March 2026.
+Cats: The Jellicle Ball opened at the theater in March 2026 and closed in August 2026.